Summer Series Part 3: Updated May 2019

 The best coverage is provided by a full-length romper, like the one to the left made by Snapper Rock.
 On sunny days, I would put this romper on Alice, smear some sunscreen on the back of her hands and face, stick a sun bonnet on her head, and she’s good to go all day long.
 I don’t worry about her getting burned (and she is as fair as they come).

-The UPF 50 rompers available at Target do the trick.
-The short-sleeeved ones are easy to get on and off, but do require sunscreen on the forearms. *Also available in a boys print.
+The UPF 50 rompers available at Target do the trick. *Also available in a boys print.

 iPlay one piece sunsuit ~ $30

 This popular romper from iPlay zips in the front and snaps at the bottom for easy diaper changes.

 This highly rated, heavy-use romper fits extremely well, has a front zipper closure, a fully-opening diaper zipper, and is highly chlorine and salt resistant.
 Hardcore beach goers swear by this one and the long sleeves mean less sunscreen is required.